qTox/qTox/MAINTAINING.md

     accordingly.
 - bumping a higher-level version "resets" lower-version numbers, e.g.
   `v1.7.1 → v2.0.0`

-- update version:
-  - bump version number in `cmake/Installation.cmake`
+## Steps for release

+### Before tagging

-  - for windows/osx packages use the [`./tools/update-versions.sh`] script,
+- Update version number for windows/osx packages using the [`./tools/update-versions.sh`] script, e.g. `./tools/update-versions.sh
-    e.g. `./tools/update-versions.sh 1.11.0`
+  1.11.0`
-- before creating a `MAJOR`/`MINOR` release generate changelog with `clog`.
+- Generate changelog with `clog`.
-  - in a `MAJOR`/`MINOR` release tag should include information that changelog is located in the `CHANGELOG.md` file, e.g. `For details see CHANGELOG.md`
+  - In a `MAJOR`/`MINOR` release tag should include information that changelog is located in the `CHANGELOG.md` file, e.g. `For details see CHANGELOG.md`
-- to release a `PATCH` version after non-fix changes have landed on `master` branch, checkout latest `MAJOR`/`MINOR` version and `git cherry-pick -x` commits from `master` that you want `PATCH` release to include.
+- To release a `PATCH` version after non-fix changes have landed on `master` branch, checkout latest `MAJOR`/`MINOR` version and `git cherry-pick -x` commits from `master` that you want `PATCH` release to include.
 Once cherry-picking has been done, tag HEAD of the branch.
-  - when making a `PATCH` tag, include in tag message short summary of what the tag release fixes, and to whom it's interesting (often only some OSes/distributions would find given `PATCH` release interesting).
+  - When making a `PATCH` tag, include in tag message short summary of what the tag release fixes, and to whom it's interesting (often only some OSes/distributions would find given `PATCH` release interesting).

+### After tagging

-- create and GPG-sign tarball using [`./tools/create-tarball.sh`] script, and upload the tarball to a github release.
+- Create and GPG-sign tarball using [`./tools/create-tarball.sh`] script, and upload the tarball to the github release that was created by a Travis OSX release job.

 # How to become a maintainer?